Observation (Alien: Earth): Critical reviews

 Noel Murray of Vulture gave the episode a 3 star out of 5 rating and wrote, "After three straight episodes of fairly relentless science-fiction/horror action — interspersed with a few quieter, quirkier moments of kid-lit fantasy — Alien: Earth slows down considerably for episode four.
 “Observation” is more functional than fun, seemingly aimed at setting up the back half of season one while also filling in some gaps in the characters' backstories."
 Shawn Van Horn of Collider gave the episode a 9 out of 10 rating and wrote, "The hybrid is fascinated, but Kirsh doesn't look so pleased.
 He seems to know more than anyone how bad things are about to get."

 Eric Francisco of Esquire wrote, "The first step in the scientific method — observation — basically amounts to witnessing a phenomena and asking questions about how the hell it's happening.
 So it's oddly fitting that "Observation," the fourth episode of Alien: Earth and the show's first-ever dud, actually feels like we're watching things unfold through the filter of a glass pane."
-Mary Kassel of ScreenRant wrote, "Alien: Earth episode 3 slowed down and laid the groundwork for the next phase in the series' evolution, which was necessary after the gore of the debut episodes.
+Mary Kassel of Screen Rant wrote, "Alien: Earth episode 3 slowed down and laid the groundwork for the next phase in the series' evolution, which was necessary after the gore of the debut episodes.
 However, it felt like "Observation" spent its run time rehashing much of what we already know and stalling before we get back to the heart of the story."

 Sean T. Collins of The New York Times wrote, "This week's episode stands out for director Ugla Hauksdottir's command of its unique visual vocabulary.
 The hour is festooned with slow zooms and fades, or images from one scene overlaid atop another, giving it a dreamy, almost stoned vibe.
 Yet the subject matter — the exploitation of children by adults who should, and indeed do, know better — is unpleasant enough to harsh anyone's mellow."
 Paul Dailly of TV Fanatic gave the episode a perfect 5 star out of 5 rating and wrote, "This series is firing on all cylinders, upping the intrigue with each passing episode, and most importantly, leaving me desperate for the next hour.
 It's rare to find a freshman sci-fi drama that balances heart, horror, and mystery this well, but Alien: Earth Season 1 Episode 4 pulled it off beautifully."